dgbaenar/addi-cc-default/README.md

 ## UCI Default of Credit Card Clients Dataset

-The goal of this project is to automate the batch prediction of the probability of default for the users that currently have a loan using the [UCI Default of Credit Card Clients Dataset](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
+The goal of this project is to automate in batch the prediction of the probability of default for the users that currently have a loan using the [UCI Default of Credit Card Clients Dataset](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
+The current repository uses a XGBoost model with a grid search approach to find optimal hyperparameters.

 ## How to reproduce the experiment?

+Start by deleting all the csv files stored in the data folder.

-Create a virtual environment using python 3.8 and install the requirements following the next steps:
+Then, create a virtual environment using python 3.8 and install the requirements following the next steps:

 ```console
 virtualenv venv --python=python3.8